External Advisory Board

 Los Angeles, California

 John M. Renfro earned a B.S. in management in 1982 from SIU.
 Since 2014, Renfro has served as the senior vice president and chief human resources officer for Capital Group.
 Capital Group is focused on delivering superior, consistent results for long-term investors using high-conviction portfolios, rigorous research and individual accountability.
 Capital Group serves individual investors, financial intermediaries and institutions around the world through a broad range of products and services that include American Funds, one of the largest mutual fund families in the US by assets under management.
 Prior to joining Capital Group, Renfro served as executive vice president & chief human resources officer for AECOM Technology Corporation, an $8-billion global provider of professional technical and management support services.
 In his role, Renfro leads the company’s worldwide human resources organization and is responsible for driving its global human capital strategy.
 Prior to joining AECOM, he was vice president of human resources for the Imaging and Printing Group of Hewlett-Packard.
 Renfro has also served as senior vice president and chief human resources officer for The Walt Disney Company.
 He was responsible for human resources across Disney and its diverse global business segments, which included Media Networks, Parks and Resorts, Studio Entertainment and Consumer Products and global brands such as ESPN, ABC and The Disney Channel.
-Renfro is a member of the College of Business Hall of Fame and the Henry J. Rehn Society.
+Renfro is a member of the College of Business and Analytics Hall of Fame and the Henry J. Rehn Society.
 He delivered the commencement address in 2003.

 Sunil Sinha, M.D.